IV estimation of causal hazard ratio: Introduction

-A classical approach to deal with unmeasured confounding uses an instrumental variable.
-Intuitively, conditional on baseline covariates, an instrumental variable is an exogenous variable that is associated with the outcome only through its association with the treatment.
-The instrumental variable approach has been well-developed for the analysis of continuous and binary outcomes \citep[e.g.][]{wright1928tariff,goldberger1972structural,angrist1996identification,abadie2003semiparametric,hernan2006instruments,tan2006regression,wooldridge2010econometric,clarke2012instrumental,wang2018bounded} but less so for a right-censored survival outcome, particularly within the dominant Cox regression framework.
-This is principally because due to non-collapsibility of hazard ratio, the commonly used two-stage methods for instrumental variable estimation fail to provide consistent estimates.
 In this paper, we fill this gap by proposing a consistent estimator of the population-average causal hazard ratio in the case of an endogenous treatment variable, which to the best of our knowledge, is the first in the literature.
-Similar in spirit to a Cox regression, we make the proportional causal hazard ratio assumption, which results in the so-called marginal structural Cox model \citep{hernan2000marginal}.
-If the treatment is exogenous so that there is no unmeasured confounding, the marginal structural Cox model parameters are identifiable and can be interpreted as the causal hazard ratio.
-To identify the causal hazard ratio with a binary endogenous treatment variable, in addition to a valid binary instrument, we require a no-interaction assumption that the instrument and unmeasured confounders do not interact on the additive scale in their effect on the exposure.
-Our identification result extends that of \cite{wang2018bounded}, who establish identifiability of treatment effects on the additive scale under the same assumption.
-We allow the outcome model to be completely unrestricted other than the marginal structural Cox model assumption, thus in sharp contrast to various treatment effect homogeneity assumptions previously used in the literature to identify population-average treatment effects with an instrument \citep[e.g.][]{aronow2013beyond,hernan2006instruments}.
+We make the proportional causal hazard ratio assumption, which results in the so-called marginal structural Cox model \citep{hernan2000marginal}.
+The marginal structural Cox model parameter can be interpreted as the causal hazard ratio.
+To identify the causal hazard ratio with a binary endogenous treatment variable, in addition to a valid binary instrument, we require a no-interaction assumption that the instrument and unmeasured confounders do not interact on the additive scale for their effects on the exposure.
+Our identification result builds on that of \cite{wang2018bounded}, who establish identifiability of the average treatment effect on the additive scale under a similar assumption.
+Our assumption allows the outcome model to be completely unrestricted other than the marginal structural Cox model assumption, thus in sharp contrast to various treatment effect homogeneity assumptions previously used in the literature to identify population-average treatment effects with an instrument \citep[e.g.][]{aronow2013beyond,hernan2006instruments}.
 Our identification formula readily leads to an estimating equation for the causal hazard ratio.
 To ease computation, we also develop a closed-form representation of the causal hazard ratio under our identification assumption.
-Although this might not directly improve the efficiency of the resulting estimator, it is particularly appealing as without a closed-form representation, in practice it can be difficult to find a solution to an estimating equation.
+Although this might not directly improve the efficiency of the resulting estimator, it is particularly appealing computationally as without a closed-form representation, in practice it can be difficult to find a solution to an estimating equation.
 Even if one finds one solution, it can be difficult to check the uniqueness of such a solution.
 Our results may also be extended in a number of important directions.
 For example, it can be used to identify the cumulative baseline hazard function, the causal hazard ratio conditional on baseline covariates, and the cause-specific causal hazard ratio in a competing risk setting.